Confidence-coin/Confidence-coin.github.io/index.md

 ## Pending Patent

 DTP is a pending patent application.
+No one but Confidence Coin will use it.